-Washington and Old Dominion Regional Park is the longest, skinniest park in Virginia, stretching 45 miles from Arlington to Purcelville.
+Washington and Old Dominion Regional Park is the longest, skinniest park in Virginia, stretching 45 miles from Arlington to Purcellville.
 Affectionately known as the W&OD, this rails to trails conversion was named a Hall of Fame bike trail by the Rails-to-Trails Conservancy.
 Views on the paved W&OD bike trail transition from busy neighborhood to bucolic farmland as you make your way west.

 Park in downtown Vienna and head west to Hunter Mill Road for an easy and scenic 3-mile bike ride with no road crossings.
 On your return trip, stop for craft beer and a meal at Caboose Brewing Company, located right next to the trail.
 To add a little distance and some steep hills, you can take a side trip on the Meadowlark Connector Trail to Meadowlark Botanical Gardens.

-Start your bike trip in Purcelville to enjoy a rural and scenic ride through Loudoun County.
-There are several great places to eat and drink local in Purcelville after your ride.
+Start your bike trip in Purcellville to enjoy a rural and scenic ride through Loudoun County.
+There are several great places to eat and drink local in Purcellville after your ride.